NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 Nav. panel is located just next to data-panel.

 Notice first the button IN/OUT.
-Below is listed what combination of that button with the knob will produce (if the other button is MSDA):
+Below is listed what combination of that button with the knob will produce (if the other button is set to MSDA):

 OUT
-- TI:     Show flight time on TI.
 - TILS:   Shows current TILS frequency on display.
 - CL/DA:  Show date/time on display.
 Cycle with OK.
 - FUEL:   Show extra fuel warning setting in percent on display.
 - LOLA:   Show current LON/LAT on display.
 Cycle with OK. (it will not show negative sign if longitude degrees is more than 2 digits, the JA was only used in Sweden)

 IN
-- TI:     Can clear currently edited flightplan/map-area by pressing CLEAR.
 - TILS:
 - CL/DA:  Set date/time.
 Entering 999999 for either date or time will reset.
 - FUEL:   Set extra fuel warning in percent on display.